 – Creating a global environment for trade and cooperation where we can be successful.
 That means international engagement.

 If we want to maintain our standard of living, these items are primary and we should be doing everything necessary to be successful.
 There is not necessarily just one winner, but you have to be playing the right game.

 2.The well-being of the population requires separate attention.
 The problems today are not because business is hurting.
 It isn’t.
 The population is not prospering as it should from our financial success, because we (through our government) have chosen NOT to make it happen.
 We have blocked investment in the population and the public good, and just given more and more of the created wealth to the wealthy.
 That’s why we can’t fund education or infrastructure.
 The new tax plan is a recent and extreme example.

 It says a lot about the political climate that Trump can make a statement like “cash-strapped cities cannot hire enough police officers or fix vile infrastructure” (in rejecting the Paris Climate agreement) and get away with it.
 The statement is true, because he and others like him have made it that way.

 3.Tariffs are not a miracle solution; they are a tax.
 Tariffs are designed to raise the price of the products sold internally, so as to protect domestic businesses.
 That means that non-competitive businesses are supported at the expense of others (businesses or individuals) that use those products (e.g. steel).
 The markup is effectively a tax.
 You can do some of that, but just as with any other tax you have to look at who gets hurt (e.g. anyone who builds with steel or buys steel products).
 The effect is not all that different from using taxes to support public works.
-And with public works projects you at least know what you get.
+But with public works projects you at least know what you get.
 Rather than subsidizing companies and hoping for the best, they pay people for necessary work that the private sector won’t do.
 Education and infrastructure are only under-funded because we choose it that way.